gholamnejadfarzaneh-ops/soar-triage-automation/README.md

 # Automated Security Triage Playbook (Python & VirusTotal API)

 ## 📌 Project Overview
-As a cybersecurity new graduate, I developed this project to demonstrate the core competencies required for a **SOAR (Security Orchestration, Automation, and Response) Specialist**.
+As a cybersecurity new graduate, I developed this project to demonstrate the core competencies required for a **SOAR impementation**.

 This project automates the initial **Triage and Enrichment** phase of an incident response workflow.
 By using Python to bridge a local environment with a global Threat Intelligence source (VirusTotal), I have created a tool that reduces the "Mean Time to Respond" (MTTR) by eliminating the need for manual URL lookups.